zigster64/zig-http-playground/README.md

 # zig-http-playground

-Playground for different ways of configuring and using Zig std.http.Server
+Playground for different ways of configuring and using Zig std.http.Server (using the new std.http.Server library in zig 0.11.x)

 Use this for experimenting and benchmarking different options

 Not intended for production use - this is just a playground to see whats fast, what isnt, and what breaks under load

+You will need to be running the latest 0.11.x dev version of Zig to play with this

 ## Install / Build